 “Ghosts,” broken up into two variations at the beginning and the end of the original album, begins with Ayler’s deceptively elementary sing-song theme (it’s curiously easy to imagine it being adapted as bumper music for a game show), and Ayler’s extreme emotionalism is a bit jarring if you’re not prepared for it.
 This, however, is where he reaches deep inside himself to find expressions that are primal and impulsive.
 His saxophone quivering sweetly on an alternate pitch like Lester Young on hallucinogens haunts listeners throughout “Spirits.”
 “The Wizard” doesn’t even bother with a defined theme that most ears can pick up; Ayler jumps right into the free from fray and amazingly, Murray and Peacock find the center.

 The ‘expanded’ part of this Spiritual Unity reissue comes from the extra track tacked on to the end, “Vibrations.”
-This recording mysteriously stood in for the “Spirits” track on one early vinyl pressing of Unity under the “Spirits” name and has invariably appeared on other Ayler releases under other names, including the title cut for Vibrations; it was recorded a few months earlier in February, 1964.
+This recording mysteriously stood in for the “Spirits” track on one early vinyl pressing of Unity under the “Spirits” name and has invariably appeared on other Ayler releases under other names, including the title cut for Vibrations; this version was recorded along with the original Spiritual Unity tracks.
 Now it’s back on the album that it originally — possibly accidentally — appeared on.
 “Vibrations” wasn’t any more primed for the Top 40 than the other performances, but the close assimilation and affinity of the group that made Spiritual Unity truly special is present on this track, too.
 It belongs here.

 The first jazz record and second record overall released by the just-beginning ESP-Disk record company, Spiritual Unity quickly put this tiny label on the map, as well as thrust Ayler to the forefront of the free jazz movement when it was released more than a year later.
 Even then, this record was well ahead of the frontier of jazz.
 And still today, there’s not much out there that is truly “out there” as Spiritual Unity.
 There are scant few among those that possess its uncanny focus and unified purpose.